sxyzy1016/docker-qbittorrent-enhanced-edition/README.md

 Dockerfile for qBittorrent-Enhanced-Edition.

-Based on linuxserver/qbittorrent docker image.
+Based on linuxserver/qbittorrent docker image and amd64 only.

 Only for my own usage.